 Step 1- Decide how you are Going to Panel Your Wall

-First, determine what it is you are going to be doing, decide how much of the wall you want to cover and measure the height and width of the wall.
+First, determine what it is you are going to be doing, decide how much of the wall you want to cover with your upholstered panels and measure the height and width of the wall.

 Choose how you are going to be panelling your wall; Squares?
 Rectangles?
 A mixture of both?